GX-24 “Jared Spencer” Medallions and Diamond Diapering Flask

 Light Olive Amber Pint

-When a light yellow-olive, GX-24 Jared Spencer flask was last auctioned in the Norman C. Heckler – Warren C. Lane, Jr., Esquire Collection of Historical Connecticut flasks in 2012, it included the “Three Kings”, the Jared Spencer Historical Flasks GX-24, GX-25 and GX-26.
+When a light yellow-olive, pint GX-24 Jared Spencer flask was last auctioned in the Norman C. Heckler – Warren C. Lane, Jr., Esquire Collection of Historical Connecticut flasks in 2012, it included the “Three Kings”, the Jared Spencer Historical Flasks GX-24, GX-25, and GX-26.

-Our museum example of a Jared Spencer flask is extremely rare as noted previously.
-On what is considered the primary face, a large medallion is featured with the inscription “JARED SPENCER” in a circle enclosing two convex rings and a concave middle.
-Below the medallion is a pendant sunburst.
-Flanking the sunburst are ribs converging below the sunburst.
-A heavy diamond design covers the lower part of the flask.
+On what is considered the primary face of the pint GX-24 Jared Spencer flask you will see a large medallion with the embossed ‘JARED SPENCER’ copy in a circle enclosing two convex rings and a concave middle.
+Below the medallion is a pendant sunburst with a concave center and loop at either side above.
+Flanking the sunburst shield are ribs converging with sunken diamonds (3) between.
+A heavy diamond diapering design covers the lower part of the flask.

-The reverse of the flask is the same as the other side except for the inscription of “MANCHESTER CON.” in the medallion.
+The reverse of the flask is the same as the other side except for the embossed ‘MANCHESTER CON.’ in the medallion.

-Colors are gold amber, clear amber, light olive amber, and olive amber; all considered extremely rare.
+The GX-24 flask can be found in gold amber, clear amber, light olive amber, and olive amber glass.
+All are considered extremely rare.

-This Jared Spenser flask was produced at the Pitkin Glassworks or John Mather’s East Hartford glassworks that became Manchester in 1823, both in Connecticut.
+This private mold Jared Spencer flask was produced at the Pitkin Glassworks or John Mather’s East Hartford glassworks that became Manchester in 1823, both in Connecticut.

-Auction Lot 34: “Jared / Spencer” In A Medallion Above Diamond Diapering – “Manchester / Con.”
-In A Medallion Above Diamond Diapering Decorative Flask, Pitkin Glass Works, Manchester, Connecticut, 1815-1830.
+Support Images: Auction Lot 34: “Jared / Spencer” in a Medallion Above Diamond Diapering – “Manchester / Con.” in a Medallion Above Diamond Diapering Decorative Flask, Pitkin Glass Works, Manchester, Connecticut, 1815-1830.
 Light yellow olive, sheared mouth – pontil scar, pint.
-GX-24 One of the most sought after items in the flask group having been collected by the earliest collectors for a century or more and prized ever since.
+GX-24.
+One of the most sought-after items in the flask group having been collected by the earliest collectors for a century or more and prized ever since.
 Good embossing, beautiful color, extremely rare.
-Ex Dr. Charles Osgood collection, Warren “Bud” Lane collection.
-Norman C. Heckler & Company Auction #100
+Ex Dr. Charles Osgood collection, Warren “Bud” Lane collection. – Norman C. Heckler & Company, Auction #100